 He is a trustee of the Contented charity, the current vice-chair of Black Country Arts Council and chair of Black Country Radio.

-Nathan has been Deputy Director of Music at Edgbaston High School for Girls where he has worked since 2017, leading and managing various technology and music projects whilst teaching girls from Nursery age through to A-level.
+Nathan has been Deputy Director of Music and Examinations Secretary at Edgbaston High School for Girls where he has worked since 2017, leading and managing various technology and music projects whilst teaching girls from Nursery age through to A-level.
 Previously, Nathan was Head of Music, Hardwicke Theatre Manager and Activities Week Coordinator at Thorns Community College in the West Midlands.
 He gained a Masters of Arts in Education at Birmingham City University in 2015 where he graduated with a First Class Honours degree in Music Technology (BSc) in 2009.
 Nathan was a founding Director of Young Orchestras in 2011 becoming Course Director of European Youth Music Week in 2021.

 Nathan has sung with Birmingham Voices as part of Russell Watson’s UK Tour and on BBC’s Songs of Praise.
 He is an audio producer and sound engineer and work includes ‘Self Taught, Still Learning’, an album of original musical theatre songs written by Chris Passey, featuring various West End artists including Mark Evans (Wicked), Lauren Samuels (Grease) and Liam Tamne (Les Miserables).
 Nathan worked as a peripatetic teacher for Dudley Performing Arts for three years, conducting and arranging music for ensembles, teaching double bass and electronic keyboard.
 He also worked as an Audio Designer for Blitz Games Studios on the production of the video game ‘Karaoke Revolution Presents American Idol Encore 2’.
 He also worked as a technical steward for Birmingham Conservatoire, mainly in the Adrian Boult Hall.